DBGroup-SUSTech/CGgraph/README.md

 - Lightweight log
 - GPU-FriendlyBitmap

-The latest version of CoroGraph will be maintained [here](https://github.com/PengBo410/CGgraphV1).
+The latest version of CGgraph will be maintained [here](https://github.com/PengBo410/CGgraphV1).